thoth-station/kebechet/README.rst

 ==================

 To deploy Kebechet on an OpenShift cluster use kustomize and the `Thoth Application template files <https://github.com/thoth-station/thoth-application/tree/master/kebechet>`_.
 Please ensure all the input parameters are correctly set for each of the templates.

+If Kebechet finds the env variables, `GITHUB_APP_ID` and `GITHUB_PRIVATE_KEY_PATH`, it is going to authenticate as a Github Application.

+Otherwise its going to fallback to look for an OAuth token to authenticate for an successful run.
-In the current implementation for an successful run, its important kebechet has access to the Github token and the SSH key it needs to commit code changes.
+In both cases the SSH key is needed to commit code changes.